Join the Sustainable Optoelectronics Research Group

 How to Apply:

 Are you ready to embark on a transformative journey in gas sensor and optoelectronic research for sustainability?
 Don't miss this opportunity!
-Send your CV, academic transcripts for your Bachelor's degree, a cover letter outlining your research interests, and contact details of two referees as one single PDF using the form at the bottom of this page.
+Send your CV, academic transcripts for your Bachelor's and Master's degrees, a cover letter outlining your research interests, and contact details of two referees as one single PDF using the form at the bottom of this page.

 Only applications submitted through the process specified above will be considered for this opportunity.
 Applications sent through other means, such as email or LinkedIn, or lacking any of the required materials will not be considered.